 Country distribution from AmphibiaWeb's database: Brazil, French Guiana, Guyana, Suriname

-Caminer et al (2017) confirms this species is known from northern Brazilian Amazonia, Suriname, Guyana and French Guiana ranging in elevation from sea level to 400 m at Grande Montagne Tortue, Guyana.
+This species is found in the northern Brazilian Amazonia, Suriname, Guyana and French Guiana ranging in elevation from sea level to 400 m at Grande Montagne Tortue, Guyana.
+They have been observed in permanent or semi-permanent ponds along roads or in pristine moist rainforest, large coastal swamps, and at the edges of forest savannas (Caminer et al. 2017).

 Life History, Abundance, Activity, and Special Behaviors